-The Clashes to issues feature publishes clashes detected by Navisworks directly to BIM Track.
+The Clashes to Issues feature publishes clashes detected by Navisworks directly to BIM Track.
 The suggested workflow gives the ability to quickly share clashes with all the users involved in the project possibly using different platforms.
 This eliminates the need to exchange complicated Excel sheets and clash reports sent by email.
-Clash information can be quickly recovered in any connecting software such as Revit and Tekla, giving the user the ability to quickly review a clash in its context with just a few clicks!
+Clash information can be quickly recovered in any connecting software such as Revit and Tekla, giving the user the ability to quickly review a clash in its context with just a few clicks.

-In the Navisworks clash detective window, it’s possible to select a clash or a group and adjust the viewpoint.
+- Run clash tests.
+In the Navisworks clash detective window, It’s possible to select a clash or a group and adjust the viewpoint.
 Once a viewpoint has been updated, a camera icon will appear next to it.
 Those viewpoints will be used when exporting clashes to BIM Track.
 Note: BIM Track records all the information pertaining to the current view, and so if a perspective view is used, the issue/clash is sent to BIM Track with that information.
 Then, when reviewing that issue/clash, the view will be restored using the same view settings.
 For example: If an issue is published from Navisworks using a perspective camera and reviewed in Revit later on, the issue will be recovered in a perspective view.
 It is suggested to publish clashes using an orthographic camera because there are limitations in various softwares surrounding the perspective camera mode.
 This will make it easier for other parties to locate and view the issues.

 When a clash is published to BIM Track, the add-in records the two elements linked to the clash.
 When reviewing that clash using BIM Track add-in or the online 3D Viewer, it is possible to isolate the two elements linked to that clash which gives the ability to get a quick visual of the issues elements.